CryptosOdysseus/AALE-Contributions/20190723-AALE-3rd-Session-Most-Salient-Points .md

 ClickThrough Agreement DAO:Agency “We are not your agent if we do nothing”.

 No action or agency relationship: it is extremely important that users understand there is no agency relationship if something is put forth as a vote, because if it is NOT accepted by the (Publishing) DAO, the (Publishing) DAO should be able to drop it as it is non-binding and not executable under an Agency Law relationship.
-More like a Contract Law relationship then.
+Disclaimer advised: DAO may say yes, no, or do nothing.

 ##